mpolden/jarvis2/README.md

 Dependencies
 ------------
-JARVIS requires Python 2.6+ to run.
+JARVIS requires Python 2.6+ or Python 3.3+ to run.

 Some dependencies have native bindings which requires these packages on Debian/Ubuntu: